It has been seven years since this great thinker moved on to the next world; she was a hero of mine.

 I was fifteen years old at the time, and without realizing it I found that I had been introduced to Taoism (the esoteric tradition), which provided me with a perspective that would subsequently shape the future-history of my life.

-Later, when I was in the Navy I found comfort in the Earth Sea Chronicles, a series of four short books in the fantasy genre, complete with wizards and dragons.
-She introduces a hero, Sparrowhawk, whose greatest enemy is himself and forces him to address the existential dilemma expressed in the question: How do we live with ourselves?
+Later, when I was in the Navy I found comfort in the Earthsea Chronicles, a series of four short novels in the fantasy genre, complete with wizards and dragons.
+In book one of this series A Wizard of Earthsea, she introduces a hero named Sparrowhawk, whose greatest enemy is himself, and forces him to address the existential dilemma expressed in the question:

-In the Earth Sea Chronicles, the hero’s enemy is not exactly himself, rather it is the shadow of the specter of guilt, a shadow that most if not all human beings carry with them because we are unable to ask for and accept forgiveness for the things we have done that have hurt or harmed those near to us…even our adversaries.
-The shadow is relentless on account of the fact that we are not able to forgive ourselves.
+Sparrowhawk’s enemy is not exactly himself, rather it is the shadow of the specter of guilt which he carries, a shadow that most if not all human beings carry, due to our inability to ask for and accept forgiveness for the things we have done that have hurt or harmed those near to us, in some cases…even our adversaries.

-The Earth Sea Chronicles are so simple and brief that they can be engaged as fairytales, they can be read to children (which is why I found them comforting…I think), they can be read on that level.
-Yet, her writing is so masterful that adults may also find them engaging/ They communicate a depth of insight into the human condition that is hidden below the surface of the narrative.\
+The Earthsea Chronicles are written simply, and so brief that they can be engaged as fairytales, they can be read to children (which is why I found them comforting…I think).
+Yet, her writing is so masterful that adults may also find them engaging.
+They communicate a depth of insight into the human condition that lies just below the surface of the narrative.

 If we liken our civilization to a garden, the garden we live in has been long under shadow; the fruit of our progress has been wilting on the vine, fellowship and common purpose have suffered accordingly.
 Such themes of discontent are the ideas that she explores in her collection on the Hainish cycle, beginning with the fifth book in the series, The Dispossessed.